 - Skin abnormalities.
-Many people who have tuberous sclerosis develop patches of light-colored skin, areas of thickened skin, or growths under or around the nails.
-Facial lesions that resemble acne also are common.
+Some people with tuberous sclerosis have patches of light-colored skin, or they may develop small, harmless areas of thickened skin, or growths under or around the nails.
+Facial lesions that resemble acne also are common and can be treated.

 - Lung problems.
-Lesions that develop in the lungs (pulmonary leiomyomas) may cause coughing or shortness of breath.
-Progression to lung failure during adulthood is possible.
+Lesions that develop in the lungs (pulmonary leiomyomas) may cause coughing or shortness of breath, especially with physical activity or exercise.

 When to see a doctor

-Contact your child's doctor if you're concerned about your child's development or you notice any signs of tuberous sclerosis:
+Contact your child's doctor if you're concerned about your child's development or you notice any of the signs or symptoms of tuberous sclerosis described above.